 Photos courtesy of Beth Kessler Photography

-Andrea Rice is the Executive Editor for AstroStyle and is also a writer and yoga teacher in Brooklyn, NY.
+Andrea Rice is the Managing Editor for AstroStyle and is also a writer and yoga teacher in Brooklyn, NY.
 Her work has also appeared in The New York Times, Yoga Journal, New York Yoga+Life magazine, Wanderlust Media, SONIMA, mindbodygreen and other online publications.
 Connect with Andrea on

 Facebook, Instagram, Twitter and on her website.